 The Constitution of India, adopted on 26th January 1950, is a dynamic document that has continuously evolved to meet the changing needs of society, politics, and governance.
 To adapt to shifting social, political, and economic conditions, Constitutional Amendments have been introduced periodically.
 These amendments reflect the growth of Indian democracy, highlight policy priorities, and mark shifts in power structures.
 Some amendments have made minor procedural changes, while others like the 42nd and 44th Amendments have fundamentally reshaped the Constitution’s spirit and framework.

-Constitutional Amendments in India
+What are Constitutional Amendments in India?

 The Constitutional Amendments in India are formal changes to the text of the Constitution.
 These changes may modify, add, or remove provisions to adapt to new circumstances.
 Article 368 of the Indian Constitution grants Parliament the power to amend the Constitution while safeguarding the basic structure.
+The Total Amendments in Indian Constitution till date are 106 along with several pending bills left for approval.

-Dr. B.R.
-Ambedkar once said, “The Constitution is a dynamic document.
+“The Constitution is a dynamic document.
 It must be capable of growth and change.”

 Constitutional Amendments in India Types